….It is acting in spite of it.

 Courage is a trait we associate with heroes, successful businessmen and women, and those who stand tall and take action despite horrible odds.
 Seen in many forms, courage is something we often discuss and long for.
 If courage were a concrete item we could purchase at the store, some entrepreneur would be filthy rich off selling this elusive quality.
 Although it’s something we all long for, we often don’t know how to define courage.
 In order to effectively obtain something, we have to know exactly what it is we’re charging after.
 Courage is not the lack of fear.

-One of the most recent acts of courage that comes to mind is the story of Chris Mintz.
-If you’ve been paying attention to the news or social media, you’ve heard the name.
-This young man saved countless lives by facing the shooter at Umpqua Community College in Oregon.
+One act of courage that comes to mind is the story of Chris Mintz.
+On October 1, 2015 he saved countless lives by facing the shooter at Umpqua Community College in Oregon.
 According to his family, Chris tried to block the door of the classroom to stop the shooter from coming in.
 He was shot 7 times, broke both of his legs, and has an extensive recovery ahead of him.
 Chris Mintz is a hero for putting others before himself and standing in the face of fatal danger.

 Joel Dobis Jr. is another fine example of a courageous act.
 The new police officer and his veteran partner, Robin Hill, responded to a call in Detroit, Michigan in December 2014.
 They came across a woman who was hiding a razor blade.
 When the woman drew the blade to attack Officer Hill, Officer Dobis jumped in front of his partner and took the hit for her.
 In an interview, Dobis told the media, “I knew I had to take the blows to save my partner’s life… I knew that I had to protect her.”
 Dobis had to get 61 stitches and three plastic surgeries.
 You can read more of his story here.